Stock market newbie Spotify hits targets, plays down challenges

 "We will continue licensing music from whoever owns the rights," Ek told investors on another conference call.
 "We have been doing this for years because our goal is to get as much music on to the platform as we possibly can."

-Spotify's US$26 billion stock market debut in April was the most highly scrutinized technology IPO since that of Snapchat owner Snap last year.
+Spotify's US$26 billion stock market debut in April was the most highly scrutinised technology IPO since that of Snapchat owner Snap last year.

 It is the first European company to take on major U.S. tech rivals - Apple, Amazon and Google - on the global stage.
 Its unorthodox direct market listing, bypassing investment banks, also made for rocky trading in its first few weeks.